Thrandis/loss-models-pruning/README.md

 # Revisiting Loss Modelling for Unstructured Pruning

-This is the repository containing the code of the paper "Revisiting Loss Modelling for Unstructured Pruning".
+This is the repository containing the code of the paper:

+César Laurent, Camille Ballas, Thomas George, Nicolas Ballas, Pascal Vincent, _Revisiting Loss Modelling for Unstructured Pruning_, https://arxiv.org/abs/2006.12279, 2020.

 ### Code structure: